gauravbhaskar080/blog-post/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code for your own purposes.

----

-Feel free to replace the placeholders (`yourusername` and `blog-website`) with your actual GitHub username and repository name.
-Make sure to create a new repository on GitHub and push your local code to that repository.